-OCH Regional Medical Center has the only da Vinci SI surgical system in this region, and we are currently the only facility in this half of the state to offer single-site surgery using it.
+OCH Regional Medical Center has the only da Vinci SI robotic surgical system in this region, and we are currently the only facility in this region to offer single-site gallbladder surgery using it.

 Read the following articles to hear from patients who have undergone robotic surgery:

 Doctors & Nurses